There’s just something about a glass jar blender that says good taste.

 Need another reason to go for a glass jar blender over a plastic one?
 Well I’ve got several for you.

-Glass is just that little bit stronger and more durable than plastic is so it won’t get caught and scratched while you’re using it.
+A glass pitcher is just that little bit stronger and more durable than plastic is so it won’t get caught and scratched while you’re using it.
 Particularly if you blend a lot of ice, that causes the most scratches and can give a plastic jug that cloudy appearance which just doesn’t look nice.

 Plus big scratches are hard to clean out of because you never quite get into them properly and if you blend up something that can stain they stay that colour for far too long.